jsmyth/jsmyth.github.io/content/posts/glossary-of-disc-golf-terms.md

 - **Full Send**: Giving maximum effort or power when throwing a disc.
 - **Guardian**: An obstacle that protects the basket and makes it more difficult to make a successful putt.
 - **Gummy**: A term used to describe a type of plastic used in disc golf discs that is soft and flexible.
+- **Hard Pan**: A term describing the ground when the dirt is incredibly hard with not much, if any, grass or weeds to slow your disc, making for very fast and skippy ground play.
 - **Head Wind**: Wind blowing against the direction of the throw, making it more difficult to control the flight of the disc.
 - **Hold**: The ability of a disc to maintain a straight flight path without turning or fading.
 - **Hook-Up**: The point in a disc's flight where it starts to fade to the left (for a right-handed thrower).